linso34/mobile/lesson2/README.md

 ## 2. Steps to add Authentication

-1. Add the authentication component to your AWS environment, Cognito, using AWS Amplify
+1. Add the authentication component to your AWS environment, Cognito,

+    a.
+Using AWS Amplify

 - Add Cognito in your backend using Amplify CLI
 ` amplify auth add`
 - Then push the configuration to build the resources and build it in AWS ` amplify push`

+    b.
+Using AWS Mobile Hub

+- Add User Sign-in in your backend using AWS Mobile Hub CLI ` awsmobile user-signin enable

+enabled: user-signin
+backend awsmobile project enabled features: user-signin
+`
+- Then push the configuration to build the resources
+` awsmobile push`

 2. Using Authenticator Component